 How To Properly Select Firewood

 Starting a fire is a very crucial skill whenever you are in the wild.
-And while you can always equip yourself with the best and most effective fire starter gadget in the planet if you simply don’t know how to choose the most appropriate firewood for your needs, then everything else is mute.
-Not to worry as we have prepared some firewood selection tips to take the burden of your shoulders.
+And while you can always equip yourself with the best and most effective firestarter in the planet, if you simply don’t know how to choose the most appropriate firewood for your needs, then everything else is mute.
+Not to worry as we have prepared some firewood selection tips to take the burden of your shoulders and teach you how to always successfully build a campfire.

 Always go for dry wood

-Experienced backpackers, campers, and survivalists always stick to one particular rule of thumb when it comes to choosing the best wood for fires: the drier it is, the better.
+Although there are many fire-starting techniques, experienced backpackers, campers, and survivalists always stick to one particular rule of thumb when it comes to choosing the best wood for fires: the drier it is, the better.
 Wood contains very small canals or tubes within its trunk that serves as its bloodline delivering water and nutrients from its roots all the way to the different parts of the tree.
-The amazing, albeit disconcerting thing is that these micro tunnels can actually retain water or moisture several months after the tree has been felled or the wood has been cut.
+The amazing, albeit disconcerting thing is that these micro-tunnels can actually retain water or moisture several months after the tree has been felled or the wood has been cut.
 It is because of this presence of moisture that your wood will not really burn efficiently and properly.

 But how do you make sure that the firewood you’ve chosen is completely dry?
 Here’s how.